Melissa R. DuBose: Career

 She was a special assistant attorney of the Rhode Island Attorney General’s Office from 2005 to 2008.
 From 2008 to 2019, DuBose was recruited to be the U.S. legal counsel for Schneider Electric, where she worked in corporate compliance, ethics, and fair trade.
-In 2019, she was appointed by Governor Gina Raimondo to the Rhode Island District Court.
+In 2019, she was appointed by Rhode Island Governor Gina Raimondo to the Rhode Island District Court.

 Federal judicial service

 On January 10, 2024, President Joe Biden announced his intent to nominate DuBose to serve as a United States district judge of the United States District Court for the District of Rhode Island.
 On February 1, 2024, President Biden nominated DuBose to a seat being vacated by Judge William E. Smith, who subsequently assumed senior status on January 1, 2025.
 On February 8, 2024, a hearing on her nomination before the Senate Judiciary Committee.
 During her confirmation hearing, she was questioned by Senator John Kennedy over an article from 2000 in which DuBose was quoted as saying, “I was in my Marxist phase.”
 On March 7, 2024, her nomination was reported out of committee by a 12–9 vote.
 On March 12, 2024, the United States Senate invoked cloture on her nomination by a 51–48 vote, with Senator Joe Manchin voting against the motion.
 Later that day, her nomination was confirmed by a 51–47 vote, with Senator Manchin voting against her confirmation.
 She received her judicial commission on January 2, 2025, and was sworn in on January 3, 2025.
 DuBose became the first person of color and first openly LGBTQ judge to serve on the U.S. District Court for the District of Rhode Island.

+After the second Trump administration intentionally did not disclose to the court that someone DuBose ordered released ("pending a bond hearing before an immigration judge") was wanted by the Dominican Republic in connection to a murder investigation, in a hearing on a Department of Homeland Security press release which said DuBose released a "Violent Criminal Illegal Alien Wanted for Murder", DuBose ordered the administration "to show cause why they should not be held in contempt for failure to notify the Court of facts relevant to Petitioner's dangerousness and/or criminal history."
+The Department's general counsel, James H. Percival subsequently wrote that DuBose "caused the problem".